FengboMa/docs.spectraguru/docs/Policies-License-Disclaimers.md

 ## Data Usage Policy and Telemetry

-SpectraGuru do not gather Usage Stats.
-We cannot see and do not store information contained in SpectraGuru Streamlit apps.
-We only do a rough count via a simple trigger to display on welcome page.
+SpectraGuru does not collect or track user statistics.
+We are committed to user privacy and confidentiality; thus, we do not monitor or store any information processed within SpectraGuru Streamlit applications.
+The only user interaction we record is a basic count of accesses, implemented through a minimal trigger that displays on the welcome page.
+This ensures that all user data remains entirely within the user’s control and is not accessible to external parties.

 ## Custom License